-A proportion of digital records also documents Government's achievements and constitutes our future history and heritage.
+Digital records also document Government's achievements and constitutes our future history and heritage.

 What is information and what are records?

-Information is an asset and a resource that State and Local Government agencies harness to meet their strategic, operational and legal needs.
+Information is used by State and Local Government agencies to meet their strategic, operational and legal needs.

 Australian Standard HB 171-2003 Guidelines for the management of IT evidence available from http://www.standards.org.au

-South Australian Government IT Standards for State Government agencies can be found on the Office of the Chief Information Officer.
+South Australian Government IT Standards for State Government agencies can be found on the Department of the Premier and Cabinet website.

 We are currently reviewing our policies on digitisation of official records, including scanning requirements.